As an experienced guitar teacher, making songs easier for young beginners is very important to me.

 Here I will show you how to play an easy version of Johnny B Goode and lead you to tabs and sheet music for harder versions.
 You can also compare versions by different artists.
 It has been recorded by so many great artists and groups.

-If this is your first attempt at rock and roll guitar, do not despair.
+Do not despair if this is your first attempt at rock and roll guitar.
 My version is very easy, even for beginners!

 Simple Rock and Roll Intro